 There are currently 19 active permits in CA to target sharks and swordfish with DGN gear.
 The language of the bill states these permits will be replaced with generic permits that allow the capture of sharks and swordfish, but requires switching to more selective gear (hand-held hook and line or handthrusted harpoon).
 In addition to this, the bill opens the door to additional permits to anyone who wants to catch sharks (who did not previously own one of the 19 permits) but only if they use the suggested selective gear.
 The bill also reopens the Pacific Leatherback Conservation Area (PLCA), a pelagic reserve spanning 230,000 square miles designed to protect migrating sea turtles that come here to feed off jellyfish to anyone with this new, generic shark and swordfish permit.

 This may sound like the potential for a free-for-all with additional shark-catching permits issued coupled with the reopening of a pelagic reserve.
 Sounds potentially good for fishermen, right?
 Nope, it’s just carefully written language that makes it appear as though fishermen have a viable alternative.
 While the new suggested selective gear looks good on paper, the problem is that it’s not feasible for fishermen to make a profit using that gear.
-One reason being that airplane spotters that are vital to profitable harpooning were outlawed years ago here.
-Geoff Shester knows this, but still included it in the bill language because he knows if fishermen do not comply with the new gear, then the fishery will be shut down.

 The other angle of AB 2019’s launch that I oppose is the use of graphic images of dead marine mammals.
 They were disturbing to look at, and that’s why they were used.
 It’s a real cheap shot and a low blow.
 Reminds me of one of those Sarah McLachlan dog commercials that I just can’t look at, or some graphic PETA ad.
 This is a desperate, extremist conservation tactic at its worst.
 Imagine if we had to look at images of all the other animals that are killed domestically and internationally to support us great humans?
 No thanks.
 Stay classy Oceana.